whaledr/whalebooks/README.md

 * [Whaledr](https://whale-dr.firebaseapp.com/#/play) is the first version of our whale identification game
   * Data: [Regional Cabled Array](https://interactiveoceans.washington.edu/story/The_Regional_Cabled_Array)
+  * OOI is [here](oceanobservatories.org/communit-tools) leads to the notebooks we have shared so far
 * The [Bering Sea hydrophone game](http://arcticwhaledr.swipesforscience.org) is currently available
   * A3150919_08_1970_01_01T00_00_45_767212Z is a truly excellent low-frequency humpback call
 * The [Megaptera game](http://megaptera.swipesforscience.org/#/) specific to Humpbacks